isonic1/appium-workshop/Appium Windows Installation Instructions.md

 	* If there are things missing please go back to the install instructions or environment variable setup.
 * Run `C:\> npm install -g appium`
 	* Verify appium installed correctly by doing `C:\> appium -v`

+* Note: You might get an error when install appium with NPM.
+If so, open a powershell window as administrator. e.g. search for powershell in start menu, then right click powershell and select run as administrator.
+	* In powershell run: `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force`
+	* Run: `npm install -g npm-windows-upgrade`
+	* Run: `npm-windows-upgrade`
+	* Run: `npm install -g appium`

 ###Install Sublime (We should all use same editor)
 * Download and install [64-bit](https://download.sublimetext.com/Sublime%20Text%20Build%203114%20x64%20Setup.exe) or [32-bit](https://download.sublimetext.com/Sublime%20Text%20Build%203114%20Setup.exe)